Bowen Sargent

 In 2024, Sargent became the first UVA mens' golf coach to hold the position of Tony Markel Family Men's Golf Head Coach thanks to a commitment of $3 million to endow the position.

 In 2022-23, Sargent led UVA to the most successful season in program history to that point.
-UVA reached the quarterfinals of match play at the NCAA Championships after a seventh-place finish in stroke play.
+UVA reached the quarterfinals of match play at the NCAA championships after a seventh-place finish in stroke play.
 UVA lost to eventual national champion Florida 3-2.
-Sargent saw UVA first-year Ben James win the Phil Mickelson Awards as the nation’s Outstanding Freshman Player while also earning first-team All-America honors.
+Sargent saw UVA first-year Ben James win the Phil Mickelson Award as the nation's outstanding freshman player while also earning First-Team All-America honors.

-In 2022-23, the Cavaliers picked up wins at the season-opening Streamsong Invitational and the Hamptons Intercollegiate.
+Over the course of the 2022-23 season, the Cavaliers picked up wins at the season-opening Streamsong Invitational and the Hamptons Intercollegiate.
 UVA finished third or better in eight of 12 tournaments during the season and set a school record at the Streamsong Invitational, shooting 56-under 808.
-The Cavaliers bookended that accomplishment by posting their best-ever score (-45, 819) and finish (third) at a NCAA Regional site.
-Virginia reached the match play portion of the ACC Championships for the first time since the format was adopted in 2021.
+The Cavaliers bookended that accomplishment by posting their best-ever score (-45, 819) and finish (third) at a NCAA regional site.
+Virginia reached the match play portion of the ACC championships for the first time since the format was adopted in 2021.

 In 2020, a total of five of his players were named to the ACC Academic Honor Roll after eight received the honor in 2019.

 In 2019, the team participated in the NCAA Stanford Regional.
-That came on the heels of UVA finishing second at the ACC Championships, matching the best showing at the league championship in the history of the program.
+That came on the heels of UVA finishing second at the ACC championships, matching the best showing at the league championship in the history of the program at the time.

 UVA took top honors at the Palmetto Intercollegiate in 2018, marking the 13th-consecutive season Virginia won a tournament title.
 The victory was the 21st for Sargent with the Cavaliers.